AyloSrd/evento-react/README.md

 ```

 ## A new event paradigm
-Inspired by Svelte's [`createEventDispatcher()`](https://svelte.dev/tutorial/component-events) and Vue's [`$emit`](https://vuejs.org/guide/components/events.html), Evento brings Component event to the world of React.
+Inspired by Svelte's [`createEventDispatcher()`](https://svelte.dev/tutorial/component-events) and Vue's [`$emit`](https://vuejs.org/guide/components/events.html), Evento brings component event to the world of React.

-With Evento, a React Component can dispatch a Custom event with an optional payload, or forward a React event, to the Component's consumer.
+With Evento, a React component can dispatch a Custom event with an optional payload, or forward a React event, to the component's consumer.
 ```js
 const handleClick = () => evento('message', 'yo Mario World!')
 ```
-The parent Component will be able to listen to the event as it would listen to a React event: by using `on` + the capitalized name of the Component event.
+The parent component will be able to listen to the event as it would listen to a React event: by using `on` + the capitalized name of the component event.
 The data will be stored in `event.detail`.
 ```jsx
 <Child onMessage={e => console.log(e.detail)}> // will log 'yo Mario World!'